Watch classic EURO, Champions League and Europa League games on UEFA.tv

 Monday 11 May: Portugal vs Netherlands, UEFA EURO 2004 semi-final

-Tuesday 12 May: Juventus vs Manchester United, 1998/99 UEFA Champions League semi-final second leg
+Tuesday 12 May: Real Madrid vs Bayern, 2011/12 UEFA Champions League semi-final second leg

-Wednesday 13 May: Real Madrid vs Bayern, 2011/12 UEFA Champions League semi-final second leg
+Wednesday 13 May: Juventus vs Manchester United, 1998/99 UEFA Champions League semi-final second leg

 Thursday 14 May: Shakhtar vs Sevilla, 2015/16 UEFA Europa League semi-final first leg